trchudley/crevdem/README.md

 pip install .
 ```

-CrevDEM has the following dependencies:
+CrevDEM has the following dependencies.
+When installing into a conda environment, it may be beneficial to install these before the `pip` install.
   - rioxarray
   - Rasterio
   - Shapely